 For the American Museum of Natural History, AM provides stage management services to the One Step Beyond event series, a long-running show New York Magazine calls "New York's Best Museum Party."

 At the mobbed monthly concerts, AM supervises sound check, stage access, and run of show in the museum's iconic Hall of the Universe.

 Past events have featured live performances and DJ sets from Talib Kweli, Q-Tip, James Blake, Kanye West, Passion Pit, Animal Collective, Crystal Castles, Peanut Butter Wolf, Yeasayer, Pete Rock, Chromeo, Telephoned, A-Trak, Kid Sister, Spank Rock, Flying Lotus, Prefuse 73, Dirty Projectors, The Rapture and Simian Mobile Disco.

-The stores have ranged widely in size and aesthetic – 2013's activation was a clean and minimal look sited in a former West 14th street comedy club, whereas the 2011 store occupied 20,000 square feet in Conde Nast's building at 42nd and Broadway, with over 5,000 square feet of window frontage on one of the most heavily-trafficked corners in the world.
+The stores have ranged widely in size and aesthetic – 2014's activation was a clean and minimal look sited in a new event space hosted by Milk Studios, whereas the 2011 store occupied 20,000 square feet in Conde Nast's building at 42nd and Broadway, with over 5,000 square feet of window frontage on one of the most heavily-trafficked corners in the world.

 Some photos courtesy of Louis Seigal